DannyGilligan/chocelegance-resubmission/README.md

 <br></br>
 This page will serve as a way to promote the business by sharing relevant communications and promotions with potential customers.
 <br><br>
-It would also serve as a way for customers to contact Chocelegance directly with any queries.
+It will also serve as a way for customers to contact Chocelegance directly with any queries.
 <br><br>

 The page can be found [here](https://www.facebook.com/profile.php?id=61561170177708).